 This retention metric is the best indication of how healthy your loyalty program is.
 Customers will only redeem points for a reward if they see the reward as valuable, so your brand’s redemption rate is very closely tied to program engagement.
 This knowledge is invaluable when it comes to assessing and improving your loyalty program.

 To calculate your redemption rate, all you need to do is divide the number of reward points that have been redeemed by the number of points you’ve issued.

 Improve your Redemption Rate with more ways to earn rewards

 In general, a good redemption rate should be around 20% after 6 months.
 If this rate is lower, you need to assess whether the rewards you’re offering and the way to earn them are truly valuable to customers.
 Offering more ways to earn rewards can help you combat a sluggish redemption rate and build a program that truly adds value to your customer experience.

-As I mentioned above, this metric gives you the clearest idea of how well each of your retention tools are working.
-The higher your customer retention rate, the more successful your retention strategy, letting you know that you’ve achieved your retention marketing goals.
+The higher your customer retention rate, the more successful your retention strategy is, letting you know that you’ve achieved your retention marketing goals.

 This calculation is one of the trickier ones on the list simply because it includes more variables.
 However, once you know what those variables are, you’ll see that there’s nothing to worry about!

-Although the desired rate is different for every industry, you want to be aiming for a CRR rate of 85-90%.
+Although the desired rate is different for every industry, you want to be aiming for a customer retention rate of 85-90%.

 This metric is the true reason you started retention marketing in the first place!
 As it gets harder and harder to secure brand loyalty, you want to make sure that your retention efforts are working to acquire and retain customers who are truly committed to your brand.
 In the long run, these loyal customers are who will help attract and convert new shoppers into lifelong shoppers, making them invaluable to the success of your business.